Seagrass Ecosystem Accounting

 This service provides direct economic benefits by reducing infrastructure damage and avoiding the need for engineered coastal protection structures.

 Water purification and nutrient cycling.
-Seagrass meadows remove nutrients from the water column through uptake and by promoting denitrification in sediments.[38]
+Seagrass meadows remove nutrients from the water column through uptake and by promoting denitrification in sediments.[43]
 This service helps maintain water quality and can reduce eutrophication impacts on other coastal ecosystems including coral reefs.
-However, the IUCN GET notes that "seagrass growth can be limited by nitrogen and phosphorous availability, but in eutrophic waters, high nutrient availability can lead to the overgrowth of seagrasses by epiphytes and shading by algal blooms, leading to ecosystem collapse."[39]
-This non-linear response to nutrient loading presents challenges for accounting and requires careful treatment when quantifying water purification services.
+However, the IUCN GET notes that "seagrass growth can be limited by nitrogen and phosphorous availability, but in eutrophic waters, high nutrient availability can lead to the overgrowth of seagrasses by epiphytes and shading by algal blooms, leading to ecosystem collapse."[44]
+Nutrient-removal capacity exhibits non-linear threshold and hysteresis behaviour: where epiphyte cover exceeds the threshold in Table 3.2.1 (indicative default: 10%), compilers should apply a condition-adjusted service flow scaling nutrient-removal capacity by canopy health.
+Compilers with local monitoring evidence supporting a different threshold should document and cite that evidence.
+Where eutrophication has caused meadow collapse, the water purification service flow is recorded as zero regardless of threshold.

 Nursery population and habitat maintenance.
 Seagrass meadows provide critical nursery habitat for juveniles of many commercially and ecologically important fish and invertebrate species.[45]
 The IUCN GET specifies that "the complex three-dimensional structure of the seagrass provides shelter and cover to juvenile fish and invertebrates," and that seagrass systems "support infauna living amongst their roots, epifauna, and epiflora living on their shoots and leaves, as well as nekton in the water column."[46]